iturdikulov/notes/selection_sort.md

 # Selection sort

-> In [[computer_science|computer science]], selection sort is an in-place
+> In [[computer_science]], selection sort is an in-place comparison sorting
-> comparison sorting algorithm.
-It has an ==$O(N^2)$== time complexity, which
+> algorithm.
+It has an ==$O(N^2)$== time complexity, which makes it inefficient
-> makes it inefficient on large lists, and generally performs worse than the
+> on large lists, and generally performs worse than the similar insertion sort.
-> similar insertion sort.
-Selection sort is noted for its simplicity and has
+> Selection sort is noted for its simplicity and has performance advantages over
-> performance advantages over more complicated algorithms in certain situations,
+> more complicated algorithms in certain situations, particularly where
-> particularly where auxiliary memory is limited.\
+> auxiliary memory is limited.\
 > — <cite>[Selection sort - Wikipedia](https://en.wikipedia.org/wiki/Selection_sort)</cite> <!--SR:!2024-09-10,8,250-->

 ## Selection sort in action